Immodest Acts: The Life of a Lesbian Nun in Renaissance Italy

-Immodest Acts: The Life of a Lesbian Nun in Renaissance Italy is a history by Judith C. Brown; it was published in 1985 by Oxford University Press in hardback and the following year in paperback.
+Immodest Acts: The Life of a Lesbian Nun in Renaissance Italy is a non-fiction book by American historian Judith C. Brown, published by Oxford University Press on November 14, 1985, in hardback and on December 11, 1986, in paperback.

-About
+The book was adapted into the 2021 film Benedetta, starring Virginie Efira as Benedetta Carlini.

+Synopsis

 The book is a study of the life of Sister Benedetta Carlini, a 17th-century Italian nun who was accused of lesbianism and other "immodest acts".
 The book explores the cultural, social, and religious context of the time and the consequences faced by Sister Benedetta as a result of her alleged actions.
 It is considered a notable work in the field of lesbian history and gender studies, and provides insights into the experiences of women and sexual minorities in early modern Europe.

-"Immodest Acts" is a story about Benedetta Carlini, a nun living in 17th-century Tuscany.
-She was elected as the abbess due to the notoriety she gained from visions of Jesus.
+Living in Tuscany, Benedetta was elected as the abbess due to the notoriety she gained from visions of Jesus.
 At first, church authorities were skeptical of her visions but eventually embraced them for the prestige it would bring the convent.
 In 1619, Benedetta had a vision where Jesus commanded her to conduct a "grand wedding ceremony" during which she was to be his bride.
 This caused unease with church authorities; this resulted in two investigations to determine if her visions were divine or demonic.
 The author explores the suspicions of the authorities that she was involved in sexual acts with another nun.